Dean — Nikolay Filinov

 management.
 316-0137-1. the case centre, 2016.
 No. 316-0137-1.

-The HSE Academic Council created the Faculty on January 30, 2015.
+The HSE Academic Council founded the Faculty on January 30, 2015.
 It unites specialists in management, logistics, and business informatics to explore issues in these fields.

 The joint faculty makes it possible for those who are involved with IT to collaborate with, for example, their colleagues in the HR Management Department.